jaredrussell/jenkins/README.md

 Recipes
 -------
 ### server
-Creates all required directories, installs Jenkins and generates an ssh private key and stores the ssh public key in the `node['jenkins']['server']['pubkey']` attribute for use by the node recipes.
+Creates all required directories, installs Jenkins and on Linux generates an ssh private key and stores the ssh public key in the `node['jenkins']['server']['pubkey']` attribute for use by the node recipes.
 The installation method is controlled by the `node['jenkins']['server']['install_method']` attribute.
 The following install methods are supported:

 * __package__ - Installs Jenkins from the official jenkins-ci.org packages.
 * __war__ - Downloads the latest version of the Jenkins WAR file from http://jenkins-ci.
 The server process is configured to run as a runit service.
+* __windows__ - Installs Jenkins from the official jenkins-ci.org MSI installer.

 ### node
 The type of agent that is used to communicate with the slave is determined by the attribute `node['jenkins']['node']['agent_type']`.
 The following agent types are supported: